JuliaLang/julia/doc/manual/strings.rst

 -------------------

 Another useful non-standard string literal is the byte-array string
-literal: ``b"..."``.
+literal: ``b"⋯"``.
 This form lets you use string notation to express literal byte arrays — i.e. arrays of ``Uint8`` values.
 The convention is that non-standard literals with uppercase prefixes produce actual string objects, while those with lowercase prefixes produce non-string objects